rybarczykj/bright-channel/README.md

 uv run python app.py
 ```

-Now, in your web browser, go to http://localhost:5555
+This will take a second.
+You'll eventually see some confirmation like "Serving Flask app".
+In your web browser, go to http://localhost:5555

 Have fun!